FixedEffects/FixedEffectModels.jl/README.md

 #### Instrumental variables

+Models with instruments variables are estimated using 2SLS.
-Following the Stata command `ivreg2`, `reg` tests for weak instruments by computing the Kleibergen-Paap rk Wald F statistics, a generalization of Cragg-Donald Wald F statistics for non iid errors.
+Following the Stata command `ivreg2`, `reg` tests for weak instruments by computing the Kleibergen-Paap rk Wald F statistics, a generalization of the Cragg-Donald Wald F statistics for non i.i.d. errors.

 #### Weights

  Weights are supported with the option `weight`.
-They correspond to R weights and analytical weights in Stata.
+They correspond to nalytical weights in Stata.

 ```julia
 reg(Sales ~ NDI |> pState, df, weight = :Pop)